Netanyahu set to declare narrow victory in Israeli election

 Israel's three main TV channels projected Likud and like-minded parties would capture 60 of parliament's 120-seats, just one short of a majority.
 "A giant victory for Israel," Netanyahu, 70, tweeted after the projections were released.

+In the previous election, in September, Blue and White edged past Likud, taking 33 seats to its rival's 32, but Gantz, like Netanyahu, was unable to put together a ruling coalition.
+Anshel Pfeffer, who wrote a biography of Netanyahu, said on the website of the left-wing Haaretz newspaper that a win for the veteran politician would be a "stunning comeback" for a man "who doesn't lie down after a setback".

-SECURITY FIRST Netanyahu campaigned vigorously on his strongman "security-first" platform that Israeli voters have become familiar with over decades, and his loyal base has stood firmly behind him throughout, seemingly unfazed by his imminent trial.
+SECURITY FIRST Netanyahu campaigned vigorously on his strongman "security-first" platform, familiar to Israeli voters over decades, and his loyal base of blue-collar voters has stood firmly behind him throughout, seemingly unfazed by his imminent trial.

 "While we need to wait for the final results, there is no doubt that Prime Minister Netanyahu has won a significant political mandate from the Israeli people," said Yohanan Plesner, president of the Israel Democracy Institute.
 "Israelis voiced their support for the man they perceive to have brought them security and prosperity," he said.
 Netanyahu's re-election bid has been complicated since the last election by his indictment on charges of bribery, breach of trust and fraud over allegations he granted state favors worth millions of dollars to Israeli media barons in return for favorable press coverage and that he wrongfully received gifts.